MonkHelios/Root-access-on-Tinker-OS-android/README.md

 ```
 or go into "about phone" and into "status", here you will find the IP addr also.

-* on the powershell run
+* in the powershell run
 ```
 > adb connect 192.168.xxx.xxx:5555     (replace the tinke rboard IP address in place of the 'x')
 ```